 As you know from reading my blog, what’s good for you doesn’t have to taste like medicine!
-Most of the skin-healthy foods are wonderful on their own, including ones you may not believe! ?
+Most skin-healthy foods are wonderful on their own, including ones you may not believe!

 First, let’s take a quick look at a couple of terms that are frequently used but not always fully understood.
 Understanding these are important for getting the full picture of why eating for skin health is doable and important.

 Antioxidants and Free Radicals